NVIDIA/aistore/docs/metrics.md

 If StatsD daemon is *not* listening on the local 8125, the local AIS target (or proxy) will then run without StatsD, and the corresponding stats won't be captured and won't be visualized.

-> For details on all StatsD-supported backends, prease refer to [this document](https://github.com/etsy/statsd/blob/master/docs/backend.md).
+> For details on all StatsD-supported backends, please refer to [this document](https://github.com/etsy/statsd/blob/master/docs/backend.md).

 ## Conventions